“The greatest threat to our Constitution is our own ignorance of it.” – Jacob Roecker

 The Federal Government

 The federal government is a government of limited powers.
 From its inception, the federal government has existed for three reasons:

-- Keep us safe,
+- Keep us safe.

-- Maintain a stable, free, and prosperous economy,
+- Maintain a stable, free, and prosperous economy.

 - Provide individual liberties that protect us from the government, and not the government from us.

-- Congress has the authority, and I argue the duty, to avoid this destruction of what we know to be the greatest country on God’s green planet.
+Over the years, the federal government has grown to a now unstable point.
+At this time in our history, we, the American people, must do something or we will implode.
+Congress has the authority, and I argue the duty, to avoid this destruction of what we know to be the greatest country on God’s green earth.

-- While this imminent threat looms over our heads, our Congressman and most of his colleagues add gas to the flames.
+While this imminent threat looms over our heads, our Congressman and most of his colleagues add gas to the flames.
 They sit back and preach one thing, and then turn around and pass legislation that adds to the national debt, does nothing to reduce the size of the federal government, and ignores the needs of a failing infrastructure across our country (and especially in our district).

-- Balancing the budget:
+Balancing the budget:

-- I support a balanced budget.
+I support a balanced budget.
 It is a national security issue.
 It is an economic fiduciary duty owed by Washington to us and future generations of Americans.
 Balancing the budget should not be a Republican or Democrat issue; it is an American issue.

-- Cutting, and even gutting some agencies, does two things:
+Cutting, and even gutting some agencies, does two things:

 - Significantly helps in balancing the budget; and